Trail Running Packs Buying Guide

 - Security of the contents in the pack

 - Volume of the pack to make sure there is enough space for your belongings

 - Running specific features such as reservoir compatibility & stretchy stash pockets

-A running backpack is ideal if you are looking for something that will stash a considerable amount, whether that is for running to work or running an ultra.
-Running specific backpacks tend be 10 to 15 litres, and rarely above 20 litres.
+A running backpack is ideal if you are looking for something that will stash a considerable amount, whether that is for running to work or winter hill running.
+Running specific backpacks tend be 10 to 25 litres, but can also be above this for mountain marathons and other multi-day races.
 Compression straps will stabilise the contents if you don’t always fill it, but a needlessly big pack can be detrimental to your rhythm if contents aren’t secured.
 Running packs feature chest straps and a hip belt to stop it from bouncing around on the move.
 Depending on the design, hip straps will either be minimalist to save weight, or slightly padded for enhanced comfort and many feature pockets for easy access to essentials.

 Almost all running packs have a pouch in which to store a hydration system, with an internal reservoir stash and routing for a hose to clip to your shoulder strap.
 This makes keeping hydrated much easier, as there is no need to reach behind to find a water bottle.

-They aren’t designed to provide access to kit while on the move, so if you need anything that is stored in your main compartment you’ll have to stop to get it out. however, some packs do offer small zipped compartments on the hip belt which are perfect for stashing high energy nibbles that can be reached while on the move.
+They aren’t designed to provide access to kit while on the move, so if you need anything that is stored in your main compartment you’ll have to stop to get it out. however, some packs do offer small zipped compartments on the hip belt which are perfect for stashing food that can be reached while on the move.

 - Cold weather conditions